 This year, we're going to my sister-in-law's again.
 Usually they go back and forth on dishes and they split up what they decide on making.
 This year, he gave her carte blanche to make what she likes, and she settled on something like eight dishes, for three adults and one three-year-old.
 And, trust me, it doesn't matter that one of these adults is "eating for two" — it just means that even though my morning sickness has mostly passed (very thankful there), my stomach's already displaced somehow and I get full about twice as quickly as I expect.

 I'm always a Scrooge of sorts about Thanksgiving (too much food, too many family members), but this year I have added reason not to feel like celebrating.
-Our cat was put to sleep cat in a nest of blue blanketsyesterday.
+Our cat was put to sleep yesterday.
 She'd been sick the past week, and I tried bringing her in to the vet earlier, but the icy roads prevented me from driving safely there.
 Now I'm glad we had a couple extra days and that Sam and Mikko were able to come along after all.
 I had thought maybe she'd have some subcutaneous fluids, but the vet told us she was definitely on her way out — that her kidneys were almost fully shutting down.
 We could have prolonged her suffering for a few more weeks at the most, but we couldn't have explained to her what was happening.
 So we said goodbye, and I think it was for the best.
 I really appreciated the vet we used — except that the tissue box was across the other side of the room.
 Mikko was completely oblivious to the whole thing, playing with trucks they had and inspecting the Dutch door (you know, like they have in church nurseries) so he could climb on a chair and play peek-a-boo with a presumably much healthier dog who had come into the waiting room.
 Mrs. Pim lay on the table the whole time, under a blanket, not moving.
 It was that final step that convinced us beyond doubt we had made the right decision.
 Our cat never, never, never let us put anything on top of her.
 She was done.

 As we were driving home, the questions began.
 Mikko wanted to know where the cat was.
 "I miss her.
 I want her home."
 We do, too, kid.
 If I gain any insights into talking with preschoolers about death through this, I'll have to let you know.
 So far, I've been telling him the kitty was very sick, and his response is that animals should not get sick.
 I remember when I used to feel immortal, and when death seemed like an impossibility — an intrusion into the reality that should be.
 I'm sad he'll never really know her, might not remember her at all, and that the new baby will never meet her.